My new years resolution was to plan ahead.

 2. My second favorite.
 Puree your puree's and freeze them in ice cube trays.
 There are a billion different kinds and sizes.
 These were two of my favorite.
 The white one freezes food in about 1oz cubes, the other is about 1/2 ounce.
 The blue one is pretty cool, the bottom is rubber and you push on the bottom to easily pop the food out.
 These have come in handy making little puree ice pops for my kids.
 They think they are cute when they are that little.

 After they are frozen simply pop them out and put them in their own baggies.
 Tip: Lay a piece of plastic wrap over the top, who knows when you'll get to putting them in baggies.
 Don't forget a label.
 You may think, like I did, Oh, I'll remember.
 HA!
-Didn't happen for me! :)
+Didn't happen for me! :)3.
+After making your puree, plop it on wax paper on a cookie sheet and freeze.
+Place in baggies after frozen and you have pureed blobs.
+Con: this takes a lot of space in your freezer to freeze more than one tray at a time.

 If you want to purchase storage containers of some sort, and decide not to use glass, look for items that are BPA free, and are easy to use.
 Make sure you can get frozen food out (flexible containers are best), they should fit nicely in your freezer (eg. Stack or lay nicely), and shouldn't cost you a fortune.